 The next step is for the Presidents of the Parliament and the Council to sign the text after which the Prospectus Regulation is expected to be published in the Official Journal of the European Union.
 The Prospectus Regulation will enter into force on the 20th day following such publication, however a staged approach will be taken to implement the new rules.
 The bulk of the provisions of the Prospectus Regulation shall apply 24 months after entry into force, except for (i) the changes described in the first bullet above which shall apply 12 months after entry into force, and (ii) the changes described in the second bullet above which shall apply immediately upon the Prospectus Regulation taking effect.
 The limitation of the conversion exemption shall not apply if, inter alia, the securities giving access to the shares were issued before the entry into force of the Prospectus Regulation.

 Nelleke Krol, Martijn Schoonewille, Cédric Raffoul, or Frédéric Franckx.

 Although this publication has been compiled with great care, Loyens & Loeff N.V. and all other entities, partnerships, persons and practices trading under the name ‘Loyens & Loeff’, cannot accept any liability for the consequences of making use of this issue without their cooperation.
 The information provided is intended as general information and cannot be regarded as advice.

 Frédéric FranckxPartner Attorney at law / Avocat à la Cour

-Frédéric Franckx, partner, is a member of the Corporate / M&A Practice Group in our Luxembourg office.
-Frédéric focuses on, inter alia, private equity and mergers and acquisitions.
+Frédéric Franckx, partner, heads the Corporate / M&A Practice Group in our Luxembourg office.
+Frédéric focuses mainly on private equity and mergers and acquisitions.
 He is an active member of our Region Teams US, Canada and Latin America.T: +352 466 230 301 M: +352 691 919 614 E: firstname.lastname@example.org